What is QT Analysis?

-PK/PD Analysis can sometimes eliminate the need for a Thorough QT/QTc (TQT) study.
-Using an ICH E14 accepted approach called Concentration-QT (C-QT) Analysis, Nuventra can help establish the risk of prolonging the QT interval and possibly avoid a TQT study completely.
-A C-QT Analysis is a low-cost and efficient service compared to running a TQT study.
+PK/PD modeling and simulation techniques can sometimes eliminate the need for a TQT study.
+Using an internationally accepted approach called Concentration-QT (C-QT) Analysis (approved by the International Council for Harmonisation E14), Nuventra can help establish the risk of prolonging the QT interval and possibly avoid a TQT study completely.
+A C-QT analysis is a low-cost and efficient service compared to running a TQT study.

-If a TQT study is still required after a C-QT analysis has been completed, there is still value added because the C-QT analysis contributes to the more efficient design of a TQT study.
+If a TQT study is still required after a C-QT analysis has been completed, the data can contribute to allow the more efficient design of a TQT study.

 How Does Concentration-QT Analysis Work?

-Concentration-QT Analyses are only as good as the data collected during clinical development.
-Nuventra strongly recommends engaging clients prior to executing any studies that will support a Concentration-QT Analysis.
-However, we have experience conducting Concentration-QT Analysis on legacy studies as well.
+Note that Concentration-QT Analyses are only as good as the data collected during clinical development.
+Nuventra strongly recommends engaging with a team of experts prior to executing any studies that will support a Concentration-QT Analysis.
+However, you can conduct Concentration-QT Analysis on legacy studies as well.